jonpetersen/shch/site/content/_index.md

 image: /img/photos/llama_field.jpg

 lead:
-    text: "Our 2018 season runs from Saturday 24th March to Sunday 28th October."
+    text: "Hire bikes are available all year round.
+Our 2018 season for guided tours runs from Saturday 24th March to Sunday 28th October."
 blurb:
     heading: What we offer
     text: "We offer bike hire and guided Electric Mountain Bike Tours in the Surrey Hills centred on the beautiful village of Hambledon.
 We have electric mountain bikes, road bikes, hybrids and traditional mountain bikes, available in a range of sizes.
 All our bikes are less than a year old and are regularly serviced."